oskariorg/oskari-frontend/README.md

 Note: The version number given for the build command needs to match the client version (`oskari.client.version`) in Oskari-server `oskari-ext.properties`.

-### Customized application icons
+### Customized application icons (optional)

-For customizing icons include a folder named `icons` under the application folder (for example in sample app `applications/sample/servlet/icons`) with files named similarly (and with same pixel size for maximum compatibility) as in `oskari-frontend/resources/icons`.
-You can do a partial customization by for example just having icon-arrow-down.png in the application icons folder and the build will create an icon-set with default icons only overriding the icon-arrow-down.png.
+It's possible to override any icon in `oskari-frontend/resources/icons` with app-specific icons.
+To add icons for your application or to override icons: include a folder named `icons` under the application folder (for example in sample app `applications/sample/servlet/icons`).
+To replace an icon provide a png-file with the same name as in `oskari-frontend/resources/icons`.
+For maximum compatibility the pixel size for overridden icon should match the original.
+Any png-files in the app-specific icons folder will be included in the sprite that is generated so this can be used to add icons for app-specific bundles.

 After running the production build it's possible to create a customized set of icons for the application by running a command `npm run sprite -- [version]:[application path]` like